 The winner must contact the APhA National Office to schedule an appointment for the National Competition at APhA-ASP@aphanet.org.
 Your first runner-up or an alternate should also be selected in the event that the winner is unable to attend the National Competition.
-The deadline for scheduling an appointment is February 18, 2023.
+The National Competition is held in two rounds.
+The Preliminary round will be held virtually February 15-16, 2024.
+The top ten finalists will be invited to compete in the final round on Friday, March 22, 2024 during APhA2024 in Orlando, FL.
+The final round will be in person.
+The deadline for scheduling an appointment is January 31, 2024.